pieroproietti/penguins-eggs/README.md

 manage the computers with it.
 You can easily install clonezilla on it, or clamav and you have a tool to backup/restore/sanityze your entire infrastructure.

-You can, also easily create your organization/school distro and deploy it on the LAN, give it to your friends as usb key or publish eggs in the internet!
+You can, also easily create your organization/school distro and deploy it on your LAN, give it to your friends as usb key or publish eggs in the internet!

 You can try now penguins-eggs, it is a console utility - no GUI - but don't be